zyz3413/skills-github-pages/_posts/Reflections on Teaching.md

 3) You're a TA for differential equations and the first exam has been handed back.
 After class a student goes up to you and asks to speak with you.
 They mention that they did poorly on the test but they tried.
 They say, "I didn't do well, but I understand the concepts."
 They ask if they should drop the class.

+Students should understand that they have to do the learning themselves.
+The instructor, books, videos, etc. can help them learn but they ultimately have to do it.
+The instructor should provide a regimen (like a workout routine) for how to get students to their goal.
+But just like a personal trainer can't lift the weights for the student, in the same way, the teacher can't give the student well-formed knowledge.
+The student has to take what is presented and form it and make sense of it.
+There isn't any shortcut to learning math.

+Also, it is not possible to rush learning math.
+Students have to learn however fast they learn it.
+They can't force themselves to learn a topic in x minutes.
+They need to plan for being stuck, as well as the time it takes to get un-stuck.

+Many students have no idea how to study for a test.
+This isn't good because in many classes, a big portion of the grade is the test score.

+Often there are resources on campus for students to get help, but they don't use them.
+My glasses aren't going to do anything for me if I don't put them on.
+In the same way, the resources provided by the college or university won't do anything for you unless you use them.